atlassian/data-center-helm-charts/docs/docs/userguide/CONFIGURATION.md

 ### `database.driver`

-Jira and Bitbucket require the JDBC driver class to be specified (Confluence will autoselect this based on the `database.type` value, see below).
+Jira and Bitbucket require the JDBC driver class to be specified (Confluence and Bamboo will autoselect this based on the `database.type` value, see below).
 The JDBC driver must correspond to the JDBC URL used; see the table above for example driver classes.